ComeCheritel/pathfinder_dice/2_results/README.md

 # How to get the results?

 In order to preserve the anonymity of the reviewers as well as the confidentiality of the data presented, this repository is private and is shared via GitFront.
 Thus, its size cannot exceed 100mB, so the date for the results are accessible at the [following Dropbox link](https://www.dropbox.com/sh/hefnnkap5f6pq3q/AAAFnrtEzbLUE15z8zJaUAtYa?dl=0) and will be made available on this repository once the peer-review process is completed.

+Two types of results are produced in our simulations:
+- Cost-benefit simulations :
+  - The Monte Carlo simulation `resultsMC.xlsx`
+  - The robust simulation `resultsRobust.xlsx`.
+- Cost-effective simulations with a target:
+  - Robust simulations where reaching a given `target` at a certain `level` is limited to a some `probability` is featured in the file `resultsleveltargetprobability.xlsx`.
+For example, the results for th optimal trajectory limiting sea-level rise speed to 5.0 mm.yr-1 wiht probability 0.66 are given in the file `results50SLRdot66.xlsx`